-- 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+Whilst there is a webpage for Sustainable Research at the University of Tasmania and pages for relevant research groups, there is typically only information on the group members who could be mentors and a contact email.
+There is no centralised webpage dedicated to mentors and available projects.
+Sustainable research - Learning, teaching and research | University of Tasmania 4.4.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Yes, there is a student organisation with faculty support at my institution dedicated to planetary health or sustainability in healthcare.
+(2 points) Yes, there is a student organisation at my institution dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point) No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points) Score Assigned:

 IMPACT is a volunteer medical student Global Health Group at the university of Tasmania, which covers a range of interests/global health topics.
 The organisation includes a local university representative of AMSA Code Green - the environmental/planetary health branch of AMSA Global Health, whose role is primarily on local events and education around sustainability and environmental/planetary health.
 Whilst there is no regular contact between the Code Green representative and faculty, collaboration is possible.

-IMPACT Society - Home | Tasmanian University Student Association AMSA Code Green - AMSA Global Health | Australian Medical Students Association

-4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+IMPACT Society - Home | Tasmanian University Student Association 1 AMSA Global Health - Initiative Groups | Australian Medical Students Association 4.5.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) 0 No, there is no such student representative.
+(0 points) Score Assigned:

-In the Bachelor of Medicine and Bachelor of surgery, there is a "sustainability representative" role open for students in the clinical years of the degree at the Hobart Clinical School.
-However, there is no recorded evidence of this role and whether it also exists at the Launceston or Rural clinical schools, nor were staff able to locate a role description and as such we are unable to determine the responsibilities of this role
+In the Bachelor of Medicine and Bachelor of surgery, there is a "sustainability representative" role open for students in the clinical years of the degree at the Hobart and Launceston Clinical School.
+However, there is no recorded evidence of this role and whether it also exists at the Launceston or Rural clinical schools, nor were staff able to locate a role description and as such we are unable to determine the responsibilities of this role.
 There is a Health Sustainability Taskforce at the Royal Hobart Hospital run by staff, which is open for students to join.
-However, there is no written evidence of this.
+However, there is no written evidence of either of these.
 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each)

-- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students)
+(1 point each) Score Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+0 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+1 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 0 Score Assigned: 2 Score explanation: